Excessive Squawking or Screaming

 Ask yourself what purpose the behaviour serves for the parrot?

 There may be different reasons throughout the day.
 Commonly there is the screaming first thing in the morning and/or in the evening.
 This is the normal dawn or dusk chorus which means it’s good to be alive!
 At other times the reason could be fear, boredom or joining in with loud household noises (running water or vacuum cleaner, children screaming, loud TV).
-Maybe it is separation anxiety or an overzealous contact call.
+Maybe it is separation anxiety.
 Or perhaps it is being reinforced either by another animal or human.

 Choose one instance of screaming.
 Can you pin point what sets the stage for the behaviour (the antecedent), and also what reinforces it/keeps it happening (the consequence)?

-Check the environment for things that may be bothering our screaming parrot.
-Is his cage right in front of a window with no opportunity to hide from wildlife/people that may startle him from outside?
-In which case move the cage away from the window or at least make sure half his cage is sheltered from the window.
-(Also be careful of hot sunlight hitting the cage.)
+Check the environment for things that may be bothering or exciting our screaming parrot.
+Is his cage or playstand right in front of a busy window?
+In which case try moving the cage or playstand to a less busy window (making sure of course that it is not in full sun).
 Has anything changed in the room?
-For example, new art work, new curtains, new furniture, etc?
+For example, new art work or furniture, etc?
 Is the sun glinting on something?
 Are there shadows bothering him?
 Is there a new addition to the family, eg. baby or animal?

 Perhaps the bird is trying to out voice the loud TV or radio in which case, try turning them down and see what happens.
 Some parrots, especially nomadic birds like budgies and cockatiels, will join in with running water or a running vacuum cleaner.
 The louder the household, the louder the bird.